- Understanding COPD Slideshow

 - to more easily, and usually more safely, deliver oxygen to the lungs.

-What are risks and complications of tracheostomy?
+What are risks and complications of a tracheostomy procedure?

 It is important to understand that a tracheostomy, as with all surgeries, involves potential complications and possible injury from both known and unforeseen causes.
 Because individuals vary in their tissue circulation and healing processes, as well as anesthetic reactions, ultimately there can be no guarantee made as to the results or potential complications.
 Tracheostomies are usually performed during emergency situations or on very ill patients.
 This patient population is, therefore, at higher risk for a complication during and after the procedure